Portrait of Gregory Dudek is unavailable

 Biography

-Dudek has authored and co-authored over three hundred research publications on a wide range of subjects, including visual object description, recognition, RF localization, robotic navigation and mapping, distributed system design, 5G telecommunications and biological perception.
+Dudek has authored and co-authored over 300 research publications on a wide range of subjects, including visual object description, recognition, RF localization, robotic navigation and mapping, distributed system design, 5G telecommunications and biological perception.

-With Michael Jenkin, he co-authored the book “Computational Principles of Mobile Robotics” (Cambridge University Press).
-He has chaired and been otherwise involved in numerous national and international conferences and professional activities concerned with robotics, machine sensing and computer vision.
+He co-authored the book “Computational Principles of Mobile Robotics” (Cambridge University Press) with Michael Jenkin.
+He has chaired and been involved in numerous national and international conferences and professional activities concerned with robotics, machine sensing and computer vision.

 Dudek’s research interests include perception for mobile robotics, navigation and position estimation, environment and shape modelling, computational vision and collaborative filtering.